Ontario long-term care home lays off 60 unionized workers

 "Why would I go work for them after all my dedication and loyalty like ... just, no," she said.

-"I do not want to work for a company like this, that does this to frontline workers," said the employee working in housekeeping.
+"I do not want to work for a company like this, that does this to front-line workers," said the employee working in housekeeping.

 Long-term care homes in Ontario and in Quebec have been major hotspots for COVID-19, raising many questions about the way private homes are being run, including issues of pay that often force PSWs to work in multiple locations.